bioinfologics/sdg/doc/sphinx/sdg/README.rst

 sdg-workspace
 *************************

-Tool to create and modify WorSpaces.
+Tool to create and modify WorkSpaces.
 The WorkSpaces bind together a SequenceDistanceGraph, additional DistanceGraphs defined over its nodes, read datastores (and their mappings) and k-mer count datastores.
 You will normally use WorkSpaces to save intermediate status of pipelines and such.

 sdg-mapper
 *************************